genropy/genropy_saved/docs/genro/database/rowcaption.rst

 		                                       # alternate way to format the rowcaption with fields
 		                                       # and addition characters.

-	Obviously, you can also use the "@" syntax (check in :ref:`database-table` page for further details).
+	Obviously, you can also use the "@" syntax (check in :ref:`genro-database_table` page for further details).

 	.. _rowcaption-webpage: